EightBitBanger/FrameEngineGamework/README.md

 ## Overview
- This project was started primarily out of the passion.
-This framework contains several internal systems involving rendering, physics, AI, resource management, data serialization and more.
+ This framework is designed to provide the functionality of a game engine without a full editor.
+The primary use case would be for the creation of applications that require user interactivity and physical simulation.
+The core fuctionality of the framework covers rendering, physics, AI and resource management.

 <br><br/>